 You no longer like your bookkeeper.
 You are dissatisfied with your marketing company.
 You are ticked off at your landlord.
 You are wanting to try a new accountant.

-So you go to fire your current vendor by terminating their contract and find out there’s some complications.
+So you go to fire your current vendor by terminating their contract and find out there are some complications.
 This happens often.
 Why is this so hard to do?

 Relationships with both categories of vendors are important but they are defined differently.
 You should have a contract with every vendor no matter the type.
 The contract will define your relationship – and how you can end it.
 It also sets out what they are supposed to provide to you (in as much detail as possible) and what you are to pay in exchange (and when).